gammu/gammu/docs/manual/gammu/index.rst

 .. option:: --sendsms TYPE destination [savesms options]

-    Sends a message, for description of message specific parameters see :option:`gammu --savesms`.
+    Sends a message to a ``destination`` number, for description of message specific parameters see :option:`gammu --savesms`.

 .. option:: --setsmsc location number